biogeo/datum-nodosum/format.md

 * Beginning with a line `+++ BEGIN X +++` and ending with `+++ END X +++`, uses *block wrapping* mode, and escape sequences are not interpreted.
 Stripping is performed.
 * Beginning with a line `~~~ BEGIN X ~~~` and ending with `~~~ END X ~~~`, uses *non-wrapping* mode, escape sequences are not interpreted, and stripping is not performed.

+## Structuring markup

+### `:`

+A line containing a `:` indicates a node with exactly one child.
+The element preceeding the `:` forms the content, and following the `:` forms the child. *Line delimiter* mode is applied to the line.
+If the child is empty, and the next non-empty line is of increasing indentation level, then the next indentation block is the child.
+Otherwise, the child is `null`.

 ## Atoms

 ### `null`